-The IT Pathways program is designed to help ensure the continued growth and success of Utah’s tech industry.
-The launch of IT Pathways is an important step toward meeting tech workforce needs.
+The Tech Pathways program is designed to help ensure the continued growth and success of Utah’s tech industry.
+The launch of Tech Pathways is an important step toward meeting tech workforce needs.
 It will expand beyond just coders and software engineers by making it possible for people to enter the tech workforce at various stages of their learning and careers.
-The IT Pathways program will build bridges between high school, college, and business, preparing Utah students for brighter futures.
+The Tech Pathways program will build bridges between high school, college, and business, preparing Utah students for brighter futures.

-The IT Pathways Program will educate students, and parents, about the new economy, and what it takes to prosper, as well as recognize the skill sets required for each career.
-This program will be an important investment — for education, for our growing workforce, for the IT industry and for economic opportunity — in other words, for Utah’s future.
+The Tech Pathways Program will educate students, and parents, about the new economy, and what it takes to prosper, as well as recognize the skill sets required for each career.
+This program will be an important investment — for education, for our growing workforce, for the Tech industry and for economic opportunity — in other words, for Utah’s future.

 Three regions across the state will participate in this pilot program beginning this fall.
 Those regions include: